 The biggest advice Sightly has for someone taking part in Red Bull Basement 2020 is to feel proud of yourself and use that as motivation to compete in the competition.
 “Everyone who participates in Red Bull Basement is in the same boat, a great batch of students who are learning alongside you.
 Don't be afraid to speak with all the mentors or other students, to get advice on how to make your pitch more effective, or how to articulate your idea better,” says Sightly.
 “There are also several opportunities for you to network with tech giants and startup accelerators, to get your idea well known amongst the individuals who can help you take the next step.”

-Apply to Red Bull Basement 2020 to bring your own ideas to life and check out the link below for some inspiration:
+Apply to Red Bull Basement 2020 before October 25 for a chance to bring your innovative ideas to life.